knetikmedia/knetikcloud-javascript-client/docs/SocialGoogleApi.md

 Link google account

 Links the current user account to a google account, using the acccess token from google.
-Can also be used to update the access token after it has expired.
+Can also be used to update the access token after it has expired. &lt;br&gt;&lt;br&gt;&lt;b&gt;Permissions Needed:&lt;/b&gt; Non-google user token

 ### Example
 ```javascript